 Amazon RDS will automatically replace the compute instance powering your deployment in the event of a hardware failure.

 Amazon RDS provides two distinct but complementary replication features, Multi-AZ deployments and Read Replicas, that can be used in conjunction to gain enhanced database availability, protect your latest database updates against unplanned outages, and scale beyond the capacity constraints of a single DB Instance for read-heavy database workloads.
 Multi-AZ deployments are available for all Amazon RDS database engines.
-Read Replicas are currently supported in Amazon RDS for MySQL.
+Read Replicas are currently supported in Amazon RDS for MySQL, PostgreSQL, and Amazon Aurora.

 Using Amazon VPC, you can isolate your DB Instances in your own virtual network, and connect to your existing IT infrastructure using industry-standard encrypted IPsec VPN.
 The VPC functionality is supported by all RDS DB Engines.
 To learn more about Amazon RDS in VPC, refer to the Amazon RDS User Guide.
 In addition, using Amazon RDS, you can configure firewall settings and control network access to your DB Instances.